- Kathryn Bigelow

 - Release Date

 Kathryn Bigelow’s latest film The Hurt Locker, despite being an actioner set in Iraq sometime in 2004, doesn’t use its setting for a political commentary.
-Instead, it brushes away time and place to examine a truth of war, something that repeats with every worldly conflict because human nature itself is repetitive.
+Instead, it brushes away time and place to examine the truth of war, something that repeats with every worldly conflict because human nature itself is repetitive.
 More enduring than your typical war movie, Bigelow has constructed a suspenseful and confident motion picture about addiction, filled with biting observations about why some go to war, and then why some stay.
 The opening titles read, “The rush of battle is often a potent and lethal addiction, for war is a drug.”
 This repeats a theme that’s brought up in Bigelow’s work over and over again, namely addiction to violence in its various forms, each in a unique and stimulating way: Like blood-sucking in her vampire yarn Near Dark, virtual reality in Strange Days, or adrenaline rushes in Point Break, war presents a thrill that, for the film’s protagonist, cannot be matched by any alternative.

 Jeremy Renner plays Staff Sgt.
 William James, a tech who has disabled nearly 900 explosive devices.
 He’s skilled but labeled insane, suicidal, and just plain stupid for rushing into his missions without care for protocol or safety precautions.
-A counter reminds us that James has only 38 days left in Bravo Company, and while another solider in his position might lessen the risk for themselves in those final days, James seems to propel himself even further into the fire.
+A counter reminds us that James has only 38 days left in Bravo Company, and while another soldier in his position might lessen the risk for themselves in those final days, James seems to propel himself even further into the fire.
 Forget the recon droids used to remotely scout ahead and assess the situation; James walks into danger with his head up as if invincible.
 But that thick padding and armor used to shield him from an inevitable blast only protects at a certain range, and James’ job always places him inside that range.